Test Limits #

 Condition-indexed bands #

 When a single measurement needs different limits under different conditions, add a bands: list inside the limit dict.
 Each band carries a when: mapping plus the fields it overrides.
 The dict's top-level fields are defaults — bands inherit them and override per-row.
-At measurement time the first band whose when: matches the active vector params wins.
+At measurement time the first band whose when: matches the active conditions wins.

 # test_power_board.yaml